Pandemic severity index: Guidelines

 The index focuses less on how likely a disease will spread worldwide – that is, become a pandemic – and more upon how severe the epidemic actually is.

 The main criterion used to measure pandemic severity will be case-fatality rate (CFR), the percentage of deaths out of the total reported cases of the disease.The actual implementation of PSI alerts was expected to occur after the World Health Organization (WHO) announces phase 6 influenza transmission (human to human) in the United States.
 This would probably result in immediate announcement of a PSI level 3–4 situation.

-The analogy of "category" levels were introduced to provide an understandable connection to hurricane classification schemes, with specific reference to the recent aftermath of Hurricane Katrina.
+The analogy of "category" levels were introduced to provide an understandable connection to hurricane classification schemes, with specific reference to the aftermath of Hurricane Katrina.

 Like the Saffir–Simpson Hurricane Scale, the PSI ranges from 1 to 5, with Category 1 pandemics being most mild (equivalent to seasonal flu) and level 5 being reserved for the most severe "worst-case" scenario pandemics (such as the 1918 Spanish flu).

 The report recommends four primary social distancing measures for slowing down a pandemic: